George Montgomery (actor): Leading man

 Montgomery was promoted to leading roles in a melodrama written by Dalton Trumbo, Accent on Love (1941).
 Fox then starred him in some B Westerns: Last of the Duanes (1941), Riders of the Purple Sage (1941), and The Cowboy and the Blonde (1941).
+One writer called him "a handsome leading man in the Clark Gable mode."

 Montgomery was teamed with Carole Landis in Cadet Girl (1941).
-He was given the lead in an "A" when he top-lined Orchestra Wives (1942) with Ann Rutherford, a film best remembered today for giving a co-star role to Glenn Miller.
+He was given the lead in an "A" when he top-lined Orchestra Wives (1942) with Ann Rutherford, a film best remembered today for its authentic Big Band music and Glenn Miller in a realistic co-starring role as the titular orchestra's bandleader.

 He starred in Ten Gentlemen from West Point (1942) with Maureen O'Hara, playing a role originally intended for Tyrone Power.

 He was Ginger Rogers' love interest in Roxie Hart (1942) and played opposite Gene Tierney in China Girl (1942) for Henry Hathaway.
 All these films were popular at the box office.

 The following year, Montgomery starred with Betty Grable in the Walter Lang-directed film Coney Island, which was his biggest hit to date.
 According to one obituary, "The actor's vocal mannerisms were often uncannily reminiscent of Clark Gable, and when he grew a moustache his similarities to the greater star were even more apparent.
 This was never more so than in Coney Island.

 He also starred in Bomber's Moon (1943).